Skip to main content

 Can these streams of ones and zeros, reflections of your most intimate biological rhythms, be used to draw conclusions about your health without your explicit permission?
 The answer is a complex exploration of technology, law, and the very definition of personal health information.

-At the heart of this issue lies a fundamental disconnect between what we perceive as our private and how it is legally classified.
+At the heart of this issue lies a fundamental disconnect between what we perceive as our private health data and how it is legally classified.
 The information you share with your physician in a clinical setting is protected by a robust set of regulations, most notably the Health Insurance Portability and Accountability Act (HIPAA) in the United States.

 This law creates a sacred space around your medical records, treating them with the gravity they deserve.
 The data you generate for your own use on a commercial wellness app, however, often exists in a legal gray area.